informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 could disentangle commits to the proposal block parts for gossip (ie. the parts set hash) from commits to the header itself (ie. the header hash), but that's left for the future.

+In the future, the Commit structure may change further to adopt an aggregate signature scheme.
+While we could pre-empt this by abstracting further, it's probably premature to do so now.

 ### Implementing Traits